 The PCAs provide free, confidential resources and assistance to survivors of interpersonal violence (relationship violence, sexual violence, and stalking), as well as their friends, families, and concerned others; services are provided to all regardless of race, ethnicity, color, biological sex, national origin, age, religion, ability, sexual orientation, gender expression, gender identity, marital status, mental health status, and/or veteran status.

 The PCAs do not provide long-term counseling or legal advice.
-If you are in need of counseling or legal resources, please call their office for a referral.
+If you are in need of counseling or legal resources, please call the PCA office affiliated with your respective campus for a referral.

 211 is a comprehensive source of located curated social services information in the U.S. and most of Canada; helpful resource if you are not sure where to turn but are experiencing a crisis or are worried about someone who might be.

 Collaborating, educating, and advocating to end domestic violence and sexual assault in the Colorado Deaf community.

 National Domestic Violence Hotline

 Rose Andom Center is a place for domestic violence victims to find safety, support, and services needed to rebuild their lives and heal their families.